-(A) An official protest may only be submitted if: (1) A disqualified rabbit or cavy is placed.
-(2) A rabbit or cavy is wrongfully disqualified.
-(3) Alleged fraudulent practices on the part of any judge.
+(C) An official protest may be submitted if: (1) Alleged fraudulent practices on the part of any judge.
 Only one animal may be listed on a protest.
 Specific disqualifications, which are exempt from a protest, are identified in the ARBA Standard of Perfection.

-(D) If the protest is sustained, the $25.00 protest fee shall be refunded.
-If the protest is not sustained or allowed, the $25.00 deposit will be retained by the show sponsor.
+(F) If the protest is sustained, the $50.00 protest fee shall be refunded.
+If the protest is not sustained or allowed, the $50.00 deposit will be retained by the show sponsor.

 SECTION 49.
 Notice of an allowed protest with a detailed statement shall be mailed by the show sponsor

 within ten (10) days to the ARBA and to the exhibitor(s) and judge involved.
 The judge involved shall have ninety (90) days in which to respond to the ARBA Board to explain his/her rationale for the disputed decision.

 SECTION 50.
 If show management determines that disqualified parties have, unknown to them, succeeded in making an entry or entries, they have the right to cancel such entries, and such parties shall forfeit their entry fee, prize money and other premiums.

 SECTION 51.
 Youth may not enter their rabbit or cavy in both open and youth classes at the same show, which is sponsored by the same club.
 Youth may make entries in both open and youth classes with different animals.

 (A) When more than one ARBA sanctioned all breed or specialty show, not having a youth sanction, are held in conjunction on the same day, youth exhibitors may enter all additional shows with the same animals.